-Under the Regulations, the statutory declaration must be made by the spouse or interdependent partner of the person alleged to have committed the domestic violence.
+Under the Regulations, the statutory declaration must be made by the partner of the person alleged to have committed the family violence.

-There are different requirements, depending on who is the alleged victim of domestic violence.
+There are different requirements, depending on who is the alleged victim of family violence.
 These are described below.

-- (a) If you are the spouse or interdependent partner and you are also the alleged victim, you must include the following information in your statutory declaration: - the allegation that you are making; - the effect this has had on you; and - the name of the person whom you allege has committed the domestic violence.
+- (a) If you are the partner and you are also the alleged victim, you must include the following information in your statutory declaration: - the allegation you are making, and if the conduct of the person alleged to have committed the relevant family violence was not towards you: - the name of the person whom the conduct of the alleged perpetrator was towards; and - identification of the relationship between you and the person whom the conduct was towards; - the effect this has had on you; and - the name of the person whom you allege has committed the family violence.

-You need to complete Parts A and B of the statutory declaration and then sign at Part E in front of a witness as described on page 3 of this form.
+You need to complete Parts A and B of the statutory declaration and then sign at Part E in front of a witness as described on page 4 of this form.

-- (b) If someone else is the alleged victim, you (as the spouse or interdependent partner of the alleged perpetrator) must still make the statutory declaration on their behalf.
-Under the Regulations, you must give the following information: - the name of the person who is alleged to have suffered domestic violence; and - your own name and your relationship to the person who has suffered domestic violence; and - the name of the person who is alleged to have committed the domestic violence; and - the allegation you are making; and - the evidence on which the allegation of domestic violence is based.
+- (b) If someone else is the alleged victim, you (as the partner of the alleged perpetrator) must still make the statutory declaration on their behalf.
+Under the Regulations, you must give the following information: - the name of the person who is alleged to have suffered family violence; and, if the conduct of the person alleged to have committed the relevant family violence was not towards the alleged victim: - the name of the person whom the conduct of the alleged perpetrator was towards; and - identification of the relationship between the alleged victim and the person whom the conduct was towards; and - identification of the relationship between you and the person whom the conduct was towards; - your own name and your relationship to the person who has suffered family violence; and - the name of the person who is alleged to have committed the family violence; and - when the alleged family violence was committed; and - the allegation you are making; and - the evidence on which the allegation of family violence is based.

-You must complete Parts A and C of the statutory declaration and then sign at Part E in front of a witness as described on page 3 of this form.
+You must complete Parts A and C of the statutory declaration and then sign at Part E in front of a witness as described on page 4 of this form.